ETH-PBL/remote-novnc/README.md

 Local VNC: localhost:11001
 Remote NoVNC: http://server-name.ee.ethz.ch:21001/vnc.html
 ```
+The port is derived based on your UID, thus it will likely be different to what is written in this README!

 ⚠ **Keep this terminal open** – closing it with `Ctrl-C` will stop the VNC session.